-For 2022, our non-employee directors were eligible to receive an annual director retainer of \$250,000.
-To reflect their additional responsibilities, the chairs and members of the Audit, Compensation and Corporate Governance Committees were also eligible to receive additional annual retainers in 2022.
-The current rates of these retainers are set forth below and reflect increases that were approved in December 2021.
-The increases were comprised of a \$25,000 increase to the annual director retainer as well as increases to the additional annual retainers for the chairs and members of the above-referenced Committees as reflected below.
+For 2023, our non-employee directors were eligible to receive an annual director retainer of \$250,000.
+To reflect their additional responsibilities, the chairs and members of the Audit, Compensation and Corporate Governance Committees were also eligible to receive additional annual retainers in 2023 at the rates set forth below.